hoaxter/NightWatch/README.md

 It uses **multi-threaded background monitoring** and a **Flask-based web dashboard** to show real-time alerts, system statistics and suspicious activity.

-> ⚠️ NightWatch is built for **learning, labs and demos**, not as a production-grade security product.

 ---

 ## ✨ Features